Pain Reprocessing Therapy (PRT) Coaching

 The PRT approach has 5 main components:

-• education about pain science, how pain works in the brain, and the reversibility of pain
+• learning PAIN SCIENCE: how pain works in the brain, and how the brain builds new neural connections

-• addressing the presence of emotions and other stress factors
+• addressing EMOTIONS: exploring the presence of emotions and stress as contributing factors in the experience of your pain/symptoms

 PRT helps individuals recognize that while their pain is very real, it is often caused by safe signals being misinterpreted in the brain as if they were dangerous.
 Techniques such as somatic tracking and mindfulness help re-wire the brain and reduce pain sensitivity over time.